 About the Pre-Pro Data Base

-SABR's Origins Committee launched is Spread of Base Ball project shortly thereafter.
+SABR's Origins Committee launched its Spread of Base Ball project shortly thereafter.
 The idea was to record, in one place, data on the earliest known base ball games, and clubs, across the United States and around the world.
-When SABR later decided not to continue to support the SABRpedia, where these data were posted, the data on early games and clubs was transferred to Protoball.org.
+'SABRpedia' data on early games and clubs were transferred to Protoball.org.

-As of the summer of 2015, the data base includes data on over 2500 clubs and over 4000 individual games.
-Some of them, of source are incomplete.
-Most of the data pertains to base ball prior to the establishment of the first profession league in 1871, but where the local origin of the game came later, it has been added.
+As of the fall of 2020, the data base included data on nearly 9000 clubs and over 4000 individual games.
+Some of them, of cource are incomplete.
+Most of the data pertains to base ball prior to the establishment of the first professional league in 1871, but where the local origin of the game came later, it has been added.
 Protoball users are encouraged to help correct and extend data in the data base.
-At present, the data base includes some games played by rules other than those of "modern" (Knickerbocker) rules.
+The data base includes some games played by rules other than those of "modern" (Knickerbocker) rules.